isapome/GainModulation/README.md

 Also, to be modified: currently the code accepts only softmax as activation for the output layer (i.e. you set identity manually and the net will do by default softmax)

+### Jan 7, 2020

+Check what is the delta (i.e. the feedback at the level of the output layer) when initiating the weight update.
+From here it look like it is still the same delta as before, while it should be the RPE